 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Decreased values for 16:0 lysophosphatidylcholine (LPC) and 18:0 LPC are consistent with lecithin cholesterol acyltransferase deficiency.
+Decreased concentrations of 16:0 lysophosphatidylcholine (LPC) and 18:0 LPC may suggest lecithin cholesterol acyltransferase deficiency.
+Results must be interpreted in the context of the patient’s clinical presentation.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances